The biosafety permit application is optimized for Chrome and Internet Explorer.

+Research Services will hold grant money until a valid permit is on file with EHRS.
 A research permit may be applied for prior to applying for grants.
-Depending on the project, a Principal Investigator (PI) may also require permits for ethics, animal care, and radiation.
+Depending on the project, a PI may also require permits for ethics, animal care, and radiation.

 SFU Definition of biohazard

-- SFU's Biosafety Policy and Procedures R20.02.
+- SFU's Biosafety Policy and Procedures R20.02

 How to Update your Permit

-- Go to: http://webform.sfu.ca and log in with your username and password.
+- Go to: https://bio-permits.its.sfu.ca and log in with your username and password.

 - Select "Active Permits" from the Biosafety Permits drop down menu.

 - Click "Edit" beside the permit you would like to update or renew.

 - Proceed to edit the relevant sections of your biosafety permit.

 - Select "Save Changes" at the bottom of page to submit all new changes, select "Exit without Saving" to cancel all new changes.